 The script has been doing well in competitions.
 Our first entry was for a development grant for films with stories based in math or science known as the Sloan Grants and conducted by the Tribeca Film Institute.
 Even though we were encouraged by a TFI executive, we knew as a comedy our chances were low.
 We were not awarded a grant.
 However, we did recieve an email from the judging panel telling us much they liked the script and believed it to be a commercial property and strong contender.

 One issue we had with many script competitions is they don’t separate genre, so a comedy is pitted against a drama is against a sci-fi thriller, etc. We focused on those that have a separate category for comedy.
 We then entered into the SlamDance Screenplay Competition, which included feedback from the readers.
 The notes were overall very positive, and offered a few very helpful pointers, which we used to continue refining the script.
 We did the same with the Comedy Screenplay Competition.

-Our next entry was for the 2015 Screencraft Comedy Screenplay Competition, considered one of the top 15 inter-national contests.
+2015 Screencraft Comedy Screenplay Competition, considered one of the top 15 inter-national contests.
 We placed in the semi-finals: of 1,260 entries we ranked in the top 10%.
-We filed for its 2016 competition, but only ranked in the semi-finals.

-More tweaking, and we entered in the 2016 WorldSeries Screenwriting Competition…and were very pleased at being named a finalist: of 500 entries, we ranked in the top-10 comedies.
+2016 WorldSeries Screenwriting Competition…we’re very pleased at being named a finalist: of 500 entries, we ranked in the top-10 comedies.